Allow access at the top of the page, and then you should see the mirror on your screen!

 This page, however, flips the image coming from your camera horizontally, so that your onscreen reflection will follow you, rather than move to the opposite side - just like it would do in a regular mirror.
 That’s the only difference.

-Who needs this!?
+Who needs a mirror online!?

 That is a common question that I get from people.
 Some people do need this, obviously, because the page has visitors!